-2. Journal/Sketchbook (20%): A visual and written record chronicling your explorations Venetian art due Monday, July 20.
+Journal/Sketchbook (20%): A visual and written record chronicling your explorations of Venetian art due Tuesday, July 18.

 Instructor: Mieke Van Molle

 The course includes a series of guided walking tours and diversified site visits which will illustrate and complement class lectures.
-In addition, participants will conduct a diagnostic field work on the façade of a historical building in Venice consisting in a visual condition survey for conservation of the façade where they will be requested to observe, discuss, describe and document the different constituent materials, their various forms of decay and the related distribution pattern, integrated with historical information on the monument.
+In addition, participants will conduct a diagnostic group research on a historical building in Venice consisting in a condition survey of the monument where they will be requested to observe, discuss, describe and document the different constituent materials, their various forms of decay along with the related distribution pattern, integrated with a historical study of the monument.

 Instructor: Diane Bodart

 From Bellini to Tintoretto, Venetian artists elaborated individual portraits that were to be an influential model in Renaissance art, while poets, from Bembo to Aretino, celebrated in their verses the perfect illusion of presence and life performed by these works.
 Nonetheless, the representation of the self in Venice was challenged by the corporative structure of the society and its political institutions: the image of the individual was often to integrate group portraits, while the Venetian woman was generally depicted as an ideal beauty.
 Through a cross-analysis of sources and works, the course will investigate this tension between the fashioning of the self and the construction of the social and political identity of Venice in the frame of its cosmopolitan world.
 The classes will be held in situ in order to train the students to analyze original works in their context.